Barbara-Padilha/DMML2022_Google/documentation/Report.md

 ```

 ## Checking the baseline
-With packages installed, we move on to check the value of our baseline in the `training_data.csv` in order to have a better understanding of our data.
-For this, we begin by splitting our datas into `x_train`, `x_test`, `y_train` and `y_test`, once that was done we used two different methods to calculate the baseline.
+With the packages installed, we move on to check the value of our baseline in the `training_data.csv` in order to have a better understanding of our data.
+For this, we begin by splitting our datas into `x_train`, `x_test`, `y_train` and `y_test`, being the `x` values the sentences in French and the `y` values their difficulty.
+Once that was done we used two different methods to calculate the baseline.

-The first method used, was the `Dummy Classifier`, which we set to use the most frequent values, fit on our y_train set and scored on the y_test, with this we obtained a baseline of 0.1677.
+The first method used, was with the `Dummy Classifier`, which we set to use the most frequent values, fit on our `y_train` set and score on the `y_test`, with this we obtained a baseline of 0.1677.
 The second method was used to confirm the value found previously, and in it we used the `.value_counts()` command to know the values of each difficulty in the whole dataframe used and which had a bigger frequency, once we knew that, we divided the value of the most frequent difficulty by the total amount and obtained a value of 0.1694 for our baseline.

 For all of this process we needed to import from sklearn: